i30817/raremagic4openmw/README.md

 Then, run `raremagic.py` from a command line (Terminal in OS X, Command Prompt in Windows, etc).
 This should create two new `.omwaddon` modules.

-Open the Launcher, drag the new modules to the bottom (they should be loaded near last, and won't interfere with owmllf), and enable them.
+Open the Launcher, drag the new modules to the bottom (they should be loaded near last, and won't interfere with omwllf), and enable them.

 Finally, start OpenMW.